Tengku Amir Shah: Installation as the Raja Muda of Selangor

-First part: Taking the oath

-The first part of the ceremony was held on 8 October 2016 at the Balairung Seri, Istana Alam Shah, Klang.
-In the ceremony, he took the oath as Crown Prince in front of his father, the Sultan and the queen consort, Tengku Permaisuri Norashikin.
-The couple sat at the throne, while Tengku Amir stood at a short distance in front of them, holding the ceremonial long spear.
-He pledged his allegiance to the Sultan of Selangor and vowed to not inflict any ill will or wrongdoing towards anyone.
-He also conceded that in the event that he breaches his allegiance and resorts to any wrongdoing, he would face the wrath of his ancestors, the deceased former Sultans, and be prepared to accept retribution from God and the Ruler of Selangor for any wrongdoing.
+The first part was held on 8 October 2016 at the Balairung Seri, Istana Alam Shah, Klang.
+In the ceremony, Tengku Amir took the oath as Crown Prince in front of his father, the Sultan and the queen consort, Tengku Permaisuri Norashikin.
 Tengku Amir also signed the decree witnessed by his uncle, the Tengku Laksamana of Selangor, Tengku Sulaiman Shah, Shah Alam High Court judge, Datuk Mohamad Zabidin Mohd Diah and Selangor state secretary, Datuk Mohd Amin Ahmad Ahya.

 Then, Sharafuddin of Selangor presented a royal regalia, the Crown Prince of Selangor's Most Illustrious Kris (Malay: Keris Kebesaran Yang Amat Mulia Raja Muda Selangor) to Tengku Amir, symbolising him being officially installed as the Crown Prince of Selangor.

 The ceremony was also attended by his half-sister, Tengku Zatashah and her husband, Aubry Mennesson, and the fellow members of the royal family, the then Defence Minister, Hishammuddin Hussein and wife, Tengku Marsilla Tengku Abdullah, Urban Wellbeing, Housing and Local Government Minister Noh Omar, Menteri Besar of Selangor, Azmin Ali, inspector-general of police, Khalid Abu Bakar, Malaysian Army chief general, Zulkifeli Mohd Zin, Selangor State Executive Council members, state assembly persons and government officers.
 It ended with prayer led by Selangor mufti, Mohd Tamyes Abdul Wahid.
 As per tradition, he then set out for a seven days travel outside the state.

-Second part: Istiadat Menghadap dan Menjunjung Duli

 Tengku Amir returned on the 15 October 2016.
-The returning ceremony was called Istiadat Menghadap dan Menjunjung Duli (literally: Greet and serve the king ceremony) and was also held at the Balairung Seri, Istana Alam Shah.
+The returning ceremony was called Istiadat Menghadap dan Menjunjung Duli (Greet and serve the king ceremony) and was also held at the Balairung Seri, Istana Alam Shah.

-The ceremony began with the entrance of the chamberlain, Engku Maharajalela Setia Paduka with the Sultan's royal regalia and the nobat (Royal musical essemble) to the Balairung Seri.
-It was followed by the entrance of the palace officers; 18 men carrying umbrellas, eight men carrying spears, eight men carrying javelins, four men carrying swords, eight women carrying candlesticks, and eight women who are not carrying anything.

-Then, six heralds entered the room, before taking their seat at the left and the right of the isle.
-Two male heralds and three female heralds were carrying spittoon, tepak sirih (a box for keeping betel leaves), and water tools.
-Seven nobat members also entered the room.